jadelomeiri/cars-api/README.md

   //TODO: replace local db by cloud db

 6- words sounding like model
+   story specifies few words as being the requirement.
+   Need to understand from client how many is few? for now assumption is 3 words

+7- explain domain model refactoring - why it made sense now. story about linked resources

 Note: thinking out loud, to show my way of processing & tackling the problem